Morsi El Sayed Hegazy

-Morsi El Sayed Hegazy is an Egyptian academic and economist who as briefly finance minister, from 6 January to 7 May 2013.
+Morsi El Sayed Hegazy is an Egyptian academic and economist who was briefly finance minister, from 6 January to 7 May 2013.
 He was the fifth finance minister of Egypt since 2011.

 Education

 Hegazy has a master's degree in economics, which he obtained from Alexandria University in 1976.
 He received a PhD in economics from Connecticut University in 1985.

 Career

 Hegazy began his career at Alexandria University in 1986 and was a professor of economics there.
 His speciality is public finance.
 He is also interested in Islamic finance.

 He was appointed finance minister in a reshuffle to the cabinet of Hisham Qandil on 6 January 2013 to replace Momtaz El Saeed.
 Hegazy is not a member of any political party.
 However, he is close to the Muslim Brotherhood group.

 Hegazy's term ended on 7 May 2013 and he was replaced in the post by Fayyad Abdel Moneim.
 Hegazy played a significant role in talks with the IMF to secure a $4.8bn loan when he was in office.